-Church of St. John the Baptist in Siewierz was built in 1144 or 1164 from the foundation of Piotr Dunin Włast, the palatine of prince Bolesław Krzywousty.
+Church of St. John the Baptist in Siewierz was built at the turn of the 11th and 12th centuries, possibly from the foundation of Piotr Dunin Włast, the palatine of prince Bolesław Krzywousty.
 Originally around the church was a settlement, but most likely after the Mongol invasions of the 13th century it was moved closer to the castle.
 The church lost than its function as a parish.

 Probably in the 17th century the original beam ceiling above the nave was replaced by a barrel vault, which in turn influenced the need to reinforce the external walls with buttresses.
 As part of the work carried out in 1696, both church gables were elevated, the roof structure was erected, the baroque ridge turret was erected, and the porch was added on the front.
 In this form the church survived until 1945.
 At the beginning of the nineteenth century, a cemetery was erected in the vicinity of the temple and church of St. John the Baptist was than a cemetery chapel.
 During the conservation work carried out in 1947-1956 damaged cradle vault was reconstructed, and also early modern elements were removed, stripped 17th-century buttreses, ridge turret and porch.

-The interior of the nave originally was covered by a flat timber ceiling and illuminated by three romanesque window openings on both longer sides and single one in the west facade.
-In the western part of the nave there are traces of stone matroneum.
-It was a gallery on three fields of the cross vault, supported on two pillars and flowing on the pilasters in the side walls of the nave and brackets in the western wall.
-Only wooden stairs placed along one of the side walls could enter it.
+The interior of the nave was originally covered with a flat wooden ceiling and lit by three Romanesque windows, splayed on both sides, pierced in the longer sides (two from the south, one north) and a single window in the west façade.
+It have a slit shape and semicircular heads.
+In the western part of the nave, there was originally a stone gallery.
+It was a tribune on three bays of the groin vault, supported on two pillars and flowing down to the pilasters in the side walls of the nave, and corbels in the western wall.
+It could only be entered by timber stairs located along one of the side walls.

 Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.